 What does it take to be selected for TAPSA?

 In 2017 almost 1000 entries from 54 countries were submitted to the contest.
-The winners were flown out to Sharjah, residing in a luxury hotel, and receiving a 5-day workshop with Timothy Allen, followed by a further 5-days attending Xposure International Photography Festival during which they had the opportunity to present their work in front of a live audience.
+The five winners were flown out to Sharjah, residing in a luxury hotel, and receiving a 5-day workshop with Timothy Allen, followed by a further 5-days attending Xposure International Photography Festival during which they had the opportunity to present their work in front of a live audience.
 Winners also got the chance to meet and spend time with many great names in photography, along with portfolio reviews by Kathy Moran, a senior photo editor at National Geographic.